mydevhero/CAOSDBA/README.md

 cmake --build .
 ```

-# Environment Variables Used by CAOS
+# Environment variables used by CAOS

 CAOSDBA requires these environment variables to be set before running: